Spring Garden Revival

 Norwood Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Mowing near Norwood's wetlands and protected areas is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near Norwood's wetlands and protected areas is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Buffer zones of 25-50 feet must be maintained from wetlands and vernal pools, and any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) through the Norwood Conservation Commission.
-Special restrictions apply during wildlife breeding seasons, particularly for birds (March-August) and vernal pools (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to sensitive habitats.
+Activities within 25-50 feet of wetlands or vernal pools require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Norwood Conservation Commission.
+Mowing is restricted during sensitive wildlife periods, such as breeding bird season (March-August) and vernal pool activity (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to resource areas.

 Norwood Conservation Commission